What We Do

 LANCASTER MILK WAGON

-We distribute more than 25,000 two-pocket folders with dairy messages and activities to elementary students from nine counties.
-On request, we give financial assistance to schools that want milk vending machines.
+We distribute over 64,000 two-pocket folders have been distributed to elementary schools in over 10 counties in PA this year.
 Teachers and school administrators interested in hosting a dairy education program may contact us for further information.

 Schools that celebrate special dates like “Earth Day” or “Fitness Week” may request dairy related programs and/or milkshakes or cheese samples.
 We also help farm families who host school field trips with hand-outs and/or dairy refreshments.

-Forever Broadcasting Radio Station WALY DJ Bill Kurtis and Eva Strang, Education Specialist at Allied Milk Producers, presented Mrs. Angela Diehl and Delaney with a plaque and a gift bag from Allied Milk Producers, and the kids were given an ice cream party and milk to celebrate!
+Forever Broadcasting Radio Station WALY DJ Bill Kurtis and Eva Strang, Education Specialist at Allied Milk Producer.
+Presented to , Mr. Wessner (Teacher), 4th Grade students with a plaque and a gift bag from Allied Milk Producers, and the kids were given an ice cream party and milk to celebrate!

 Part of our work is to provide school teachers, home economics instructors, and public health nutritionists with reliable information and avenues to learn about the benefits of dairy.

-Ten scholarships, worth $700 each, are offered to any PA teacher wishing to take a Penn State short course in July, for credit, called “Ag in the Classroom”, which teaches children from where their food and fiber come.
+Ten scholarships, worth $700 each, are offered to any PA teacher wishing to take a Penn State short course in July, for credit, called “AG INSTITUTE”, which teaches children from where their food and fiber come.

-Allied helps sponsor Safe Halloween for young children in the Johnstown and Altoona areas by distributing as many as 1400 cheese sticks to the trick-or-treaters, a big hit for young and old alike.
+Allied helps sponsor Safe Halloween for young children in various counties with request diary product promotion committee by distributing as many as 1400 cheese sticks to the trick-or-treaters, a big hit for young and old alike.

 EO Media Solutions, LLC.
 Is a partner with Allied Milk Producers.

 Radio commercials and promotions can be found on: